thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **NodeJS:** a JavaScript runtime built on Chrome’s V8 engine that allows developers to run JavaScript on the server for backend services
 * **ExpressJS:** a lightweight backend web framework for Node.js used to build APIs and microservices
 * **NestJS:** a TypeScript-based backend framework for Node.js used to build modular scalable server-side apps and APIs
+* **Azure Functions:** Microsoft’s serverless computing service that runs event-driven code on demand
 * **AWS Lambda:** a serverless computing service by Amazon that runs code automatically in response to events
 * **AWS Simple Messaging Service (SMS):** a fully managed messaging service by AWS used to send notifications and enable pub/sub comms
 * **AWS Simple Email Service (SES):** a cloud-based email service by Amazon used to send, receive, and emails at scale
-* **Microsoft Azure:** Microsoft’s serverless computing service that runs event-driven code on demand
 * **Google Apps Script:** cloud-based scripting platform using JavaScript to integrate Google Workspace workflows
 * **Flask:** a lightweight Python web framework used to build web applications, APIs, and backend services
 * **Django:** a high-level Python web framework that enables rapid development of secure, scalable, and database-driven web applications